LinaEfer/FeelLilleDevBlog/_posts/2016-12-20-DataModeling.markdown

 ## Details about EventUser & PlaceUser

 I talked about interaction between the user and the group Place+Event.
+{: style="text-align: justify; font-family: Verdana, Geneva, sans-serif"}

 Allowing people to interact with Events and Places will improve the recommendation and their ability to find events more quickly and more easily.
 We have the intention to implements a like-system.And also to give the possibility to see who is participating to Events.
+{: style="text-align: justify; font-family: Verdana, Geneva, sans-serif"}